Check window 10 / 11 user login history

 FAQs

-We can use Powershell to find out last 5 login history and cmdlets are follows:
+We can use Powershell to find out the last 5 login histories and cmdlets are follows:

 Ans: You can view a user's last login history by using the net user command in the command prompt, as shown below.

-Type net user in command prompt.
-This will list out all users.
+Type net user in the command prompt.
+This will list all users.
 In my case, I have an Administrator and poude user.

 Then type:

-where an administrator is a user and you can clearly see the Last logon date and time.
+where an administrator is a user and you can clearly see the Last login date and time.
 Replace any user displayed via the net user command and see the result.

 If the user has no logon history, it will show "Never" instead of the logon date and time, as shown below.